SpringTree/check-git-branch-name/README.md

 ## SpringTree coding guidelines tool

 Our [Coding guidelines](https://github.com/SpringTree/coding-guidelines) repository has a command-line tool we use to install our linting setup.
-It can also be used to install and setip the git branch check:
+It can also be used to install and setup the git branch check:

 ```bash
 npx @springtree/coding-guidelines --gitflow